Detecting underlying symmetry-protected topological phases via strange correlators and edge engineering: Models and ground state phase diagram

 The system can also be viewed as a Q1D coupled usual ladders:

 where the first sum is over the usual ladders with $H_{j}$ describing the $j$-th ladder,

 and the second sum describes the AF coupling between ladders.

-In Ref.\cite{Wang2022}, we studied the CDLs, which is constructed by coupling the spin-1/2 diagonal ladders \cite{Kim2000} to form a 2D lattice, as illustrated in Fig. \ref{Fig:modelU}(c) with $J_\perp >0$.
-When interladder coupling is in the region of $0 \leq J_\perp < (J_\perp)_c=0.17425(3)$, the system stays in the Haldane phase.
-At $(J_\perp)_c$, the system undergoes a phase transition to the AF phase, which belongs to the (2+1)D O(3) universality class.
-We found gapless edge modes formed at the ladder endpoints (open circles in Fig. \ref{Fig:modelU}(d) ) in the Haldane phase, which is a topologically nontrivial SPT\cite{Wang2022}.
+In Ref.\cite{Wang2022, Wangz2023}, we studied the CDLs, which is constructed by coupling the spin-1/2 diagonal ladders \cite{Kim2000} either antiferromagnetically or ferromagnetically to form a 2D lattice, as illustrated in Fig. \ref{Fig:modelU}(c) for the AF case $J_\perp >0$.
+When interladder coupling is in the region of $0 \leq J_\perp < (J_\perp)_c=0.17425(3)$ \cite{Wang2022} or $(J_\perp)_c=-0.18271(6)<J_\perp <0$ \cite{Wangz2023}, the system stays in the Haldane phases.
+At $(J_\perp)_c>0$, the system undergoes a phase transition to the AF phase (or to the striped phase at $(J_\perp)_c<0$), which belongs to the (2+1)D O(3) universality class.
+We found gapless edge modes formed at the ladder endpoints (open circles in Fig. \ref{Fig:modelU}(d) ) in the Haldane phases, indicating that the phases are topologically nontrivial SPT \cite{Wang2022, Wangz2023}.

 The ground state phase diagram of the dimerized Heisenberg model, or equivalently, the Q1D coupled usual ladders, has been obtained using the QMC simulations\cite{Matsumoto2001}, as shown in Fig.\ref{Fig:diagramu}.
 It is known that the ground state of a usual ladder is a Haldane state, which is a topologically nontrivial SPT state with string order \cite{White1996}.
 Similar to the CDLs, the Haldane state is robust against weak higher-dimensional couplings between ladders due to the Haldane gap.
 The resulting dimer state is also referred to as a Q1D Haldane (Q1DH) state.
 The transition from the Q1DH state to the AF state belongs to the (2+1)D O(3) universality class.
-There is no other phase transition when ($J$, $J_{\perp}$) sit on the left of the phase transition line between the AF state and the dimer state, Thus, the Q1DH state is adiabatically connected to the SPT state of the usual ladder.
+There is no other phase transition when ($J$, $J_{\perp}$) sit on the left of the phase transition line between the AF state and the dimer state.
+Thus, the Q1DH state is adiabatically connected to the SPT state of the usual ladder.
 We, therefore, expect the Q1DH state to also be a topologically nontrivial SPT phase.
 Nontrivial surface/edge states are expected, which may lead to different surface critical behavior compared to the classical phase transition in the 3D O(3) universality class.

 The models studied in this work are all free of magnetic frustration and can be studied efficiently using quantum Monte Carlo (QMC) simulations.
 In this work, we employ the stochastic series expansion (SSE) QMC method with the loop algorithm \cite{Sandviksusc1991, Sandvik1999, Syljuasen} to study the edge properties of the model.
 To approach the ground-state thermodynamic limit as $L \to \infty$, the inverse temperature is set as $\beta=2L$, considering the dynamic critical exponent $z=1$ here.